There's No Freaking Way I'll be Your Lover! Unless...

 There's No Freaking Way I'll be Your Lover!
 Unless... (わたしが恋人になれるわけないじゃん、ムリムリ！（※ムリじゃなかった!?）, Watashi ga Koibito ni Nareru Wakenaijan, Muri Muri! (*Muri Janakatta!?)), also known as WataNare (わたなれ) for short, is a Japanese yuri light novel series written by Teren Mikami and illustrated by Eku Takeshima.
 Shueisha has released eight volumes since February 2020 under their Dash X Bunko imprint.
-A manga adaptation with art by Musshu was launched on Shueisha's Dash X Comic section of the Niconico Seiga website in May 2020.
+A manga adaptation with art by Musshu was serialized on Shueisha's Dash X Comic section of the Niconico Seiga website from May 2020 to July 2026, with a second part illustrated by Eru Kudō launching on the same section in Q1 2027.
 Both the light novel and manga are licensed in North America by Seven Seas Entertainment.
 An anime television series adaptation produced by Studio Mother aired from July to September 2025.
-A sequel has been announced.
+A sequel aired in January 2026.

 Plot

 Renako Amaori spent her middle school years as a non-attending student with no friends.
 In high school, she is committed to getting the most out of her time.
 To accomplish this, she approaches the most popular girl in school, Mai Oduka.
 As soon as the school year begins, she is successful in joining her group of friends.
 However, pretending to be one of the popular girls when she has always been a loner is mentally taxing, and so as Renako walks alone to the school's rooftop one day to unwind, Mai discovers her and believes she is preparing to end her life.
 The miscommunication actually ends with both of them opening up to each other, and Renako returns home ecstatic that she has finally met someone to call her best friend.
 At least until Mai confesses her love the following day and asks her out.
 Renako is puzzled by the sudden confession, but Mai suggests that they play a game to see which relationship is more suitable for them: "best friend" or "lover".